 I’m sure many people say “who cares” if you can’t vacuum your carpets during SHTF?
 I mean, REALLY!?
 Odds are you’ve got more pressing problems to worry about than dirty carpets.
 But, remember that dirt brings disease and the cleaner you can keep yourself and your home the less likely it is that you or a family member will get sick… plus it will give the kids something to do when their video games don’t work, lol.

 Bernie from ApartmentPrepper.com recently had an eye-opening experience where trash service didn’t pick up his apartment complex trash for two days because of a storm and, as a result, things started to turn ugly quickly… the garbage situation, that is.

 Like he says, airborne contamination is probably an overlooked area of preparedness in most bug out bags.
-In this video, he points out an interesting tool that I hadn’t heard of before today, the which is obviously intended to help protect you from harmful airborne contaminants.
+In this video, he points out an interesting tool that I hadn’t heard of before today, the RZ Mask which is obviously intended to help protect you from harmful airborne contaminants.

 About the only way I’ve used cheesecloth in my life is to strain the pulp from almond milk.
 Yeah, I’m the adventurous sort. 🙂

 To branch out, I thought I would research some ideas on how to use cheesecloth beyond the obvious one of making cheese (and apparently yogurt and tofu) and as a pulp strainer when I happened upon an 2009/2010 article that briefly discussed the Ukranian government turning cheesecloth into bio-hazard masks.

 I’ve been fortunate that many years ago I started to lose my hair.
 Yes, I said fortunately.
 Most people would probably disagree with me seeing as though they want to keep their hair.
 I don’t.
 In fact, I’m plenty happy having a bald head for many reasons.